linomp/linomp/README.md

 <!--
   [<img src="https://user-images.githubusercontent.com/40581019/132089884-ba762681-a3d9-4540-a37c-8d046fd20105.jpg" target="_blank"  width="35%" style="box-shadow: 10px 10px 5px grey;">](https://drive.google.com/file/d/1fj_NyQCMNPLJ5OtAql2qc3FKChcwu_mV/view) [<img src="https://user-images.githubusercontent.com/40581019/132090826-db8a774f-7bab-4d63-b8e9-9b6813294723.jpg" target="_blank"  width="35%">](https://raw.githubusercontent.com/linomp/acoustic_cam_usfq/master/Poster.pdf)
 -->

+- From the second half of 2017 I started taking classes from the Computer Science department, including Data Structures, Computer Organization & Architecture, C++ and Java programming (inc. Android), eventually obtaining a 'minor'.

-- In 2018 during an internship, I learned about production-line challenges and heard the term "Industry 4.0" for the first time.
+- In 2018 during an internship in my city, I learned about production-line challenges and heard the term "Industry 4.0" for the first time.

-- In that period I also took up Android (native, Java) and Web applications (MERN stack).
+- I was convinced of the immense value awaiting to be unlocked by companies lacking visibility of their processes, and I've been pursuing that vision ever since.

 ## Previous Work